Tékumel FAQ

 Brad Johnson is the compiler of the Tékumel APA (Amateur Press Association), a fanzine published on the web.
 A mailing list on Yahoo! is used to distribute it at http://groups.yahoo.com/group/apatekumel.
 Back issues are available, either as web pages or PDF files, at Tekumel.com.

-Carl Brodt (carlbrodt@aol.com), of Tita's House of Games, has published the first issue of Seal of the Imperium, a new Tékumel fanzine that has even higher quality than the Eye of All-Seeing Wonder.
-Since the publication of Tekumel: Empire of the Petal Throne, the Thursday Night Group has taken over publiscation of the Seal.
-Copies of issue #1 are available from Carl.
+Carl Brodt (carlbrodt@aol.com), of Tita's House of Games, has published several issues of Seal of the Imperium, a Tékumel fanzine that has even higher quality than the Eye of All-Seeing Wonder.
+Copies of Seal are available from Carl.

-Eye of All-Seeing Wonder was a very high quality magazine with good original art and well-written articles.
+Eye of All-Seeing Wonder (1992-96) was a very high quality magazine with good original art and well-written articles.
 Sometimes better than old Imperial Couriers in content, always better in production quality.
-Sadly, the Eye of All-Seeing Wonder has ceased publication.
-All issues are available from Tita's House of Games or Andrew Lorince (see section 5.8).
+Sadly, the Eye of All-Seeing Wonder has ceased publication after six issues.
+All issues are available from Tita's House of Games or Andrew Lorince.

 Regretfully, James Roach, publisher of Realms of Wonder, a RPG fanzine with lots of accounts from his alternate Tékumel campaign, died in July 1997.